 This mixture is formed into a large dough, which is then sliced into threads and steamed.
 As ramen is not a gluten-free food (1), you may adjust to fit with your diet by preparing it on your own at home.

 Nowadays, processed ramen noodles made in mega factories contain preserved food coloring to make them more appealing and long-lasting.
-Here’s a video that walks you through the entire ramen noodle manufacturing process.
+If you wonder if raw ramen is edible, then the answer is yes for instant ramen.

 Take a tour into the newest Sun’s Ramen Noodles factory in Teretoro and discover how the ramen is made.